NykUser/MyZman/README.md

 The Code is released under the LGPL 2.1 license.

 # Credits:
-Core Zmanim calculations based on KosherJava https://github.com/KosherJava/zmanim.
+Core Zmanim calculations based on Eliyahu Hershfeld work [KosherJava](https://kosherjava.com/) ant this is its [GitHub Home](https://github.com/KosherJava/zmanim)

-Using the NET port from https://github.com/Yitzchok/Zmanim.
+the Project uses the NET port [from here](https://github.com/Yitzchok/Zmanim)

 Project uses the GeoTimeZone library [from here](https://github.com/mattjohnsonpint/GeoTimeZone) to look up time zones according to Geolocations.